inivekin/abosa/abosa.typ

 in its brunt organisation,
 it must be cause extraneous
 has called for my incarnation.
-Is it for punishment am sought?
+Is it for punishment I'm sought?
 That may give reason to old pain.
-I'm scared to think anither thought
+I'm scared to think another thought
 (that's not to say that none remain).
 For why else raise me in extremes avoiding hailings of distress,